17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 1. Step outside for 3–5 minutes of fresh air

-So many people say that even a tiny moment outdoors can shift their entire mindset.
+So many people say that even a tiny moment outdoors can shift their entire mindset and reduce stress.
 Just standing in the sunlight, letting the breeze hit your skin, or hearing everyday sounds outside the office helps reset your nervous system.
 It’s a simple micro-break that reminds your body you’re not stuck or trapped — you’re allowed to pause.

 2. Stretch (especially neck, shoulders, or lower back)